ddanakim0304/2023-Codepath-web-development/README.md

 # 2023-Codepath-web-development

-# Protect the Whales! 🌊🐋
+# Protect the Whales (Version 2!!)! 🌊🐋

 Welcome to the **Protect the Whales** project!
 This repository contains the HTML, CSS, and JavaScript code I developed as part of the Codepath Web101 course.
+This project was developed based on my previous GWC project (refer to /2021-Girls-Who-Code-Activism-website
+).

 ## About the Project